turingschool/front-end-curriculum/lessons/module-1/git-and-github.md

 In Git, there is this concept of branches.
 They represent a line of development.
 The master branch is typically the branch where the code works without known bugs.

 Ideally, we want to keep the master branch "clean" of bugs.
 So if we want to write new code, then we can branch off of master.

+The initial commit should be the only commit that you commit on and push directly to master.

 When you branch off of the master branch, that new branch can serve as a `sandbox` for development where you can make changes or experiment with a `research spike` without affecting the master branch.